wentam/bottom-bracket/notes/misc.md

 Aarrp: What if we did not inherit our abstractions, but derived them?

 "first-principles reductionist simulator"

+arrp - machine language with macros.
+A language where syntax, semantics, and structure are yours to define.

 * We need structural macros like (with-popped-printer-macros (barray) (my-form)) that expand (my-form) without specific printer macros present